JuzouSatoru2/NextJs-Website/docs/Dotenv.md

 ### Mood

 The variable "MOOD" enables compression, database and logger.
-Only set it as true if an MongoDB instance is running and configured like mentioned.
+Only set it as "activate" if an MongoDB instance is running and configured like mentioned.

+### Admin key

+The admin key is used for the JWT authentication.
+You can login with the password at the ```/login``` route